blade-ui-kit/blade-icons/README.md

 This gives you the benefit from grouping icons from different paths under a single set where you can define the same prefix and default classes.

+> When using multiple paths instead of one, Blade Icons will return the first icon it finds when an icon name is present in more than one path.
+Please ensure you use unique icon names when registering multiple paths if you want to retrieve the correct icon.

 ### Filesystem Disk

 If you host your icons on an external filesystem storage you can set the `disk` option for an icon set to a disk defined in your `filesystems.php` config file.
 For example, you might store your icons on an AWS S3 bucket which is set in your `filesystems.php` config file with a disk key of `s3-icons`: